 In my opinion, these two detergents are very similar.
 I found that Seventh Generation packed more punch on fighting those tougher stains, though I preferred the smell of ECOS laundry soap.
 Both are cruelty-free.
 However, it does seem that ECOS overall works harder to be kind to the environment.
 They have a zero-waste manufacturing guideline, and all their products, not just their detergents, are created in facilities that run on 100% renewable energy.

 What are other laundry detergents similar to Ecos?

-In my ECOS Laundry Detergent review, I have concluded that it does have a place in my laundry room for particular items.
+So here are my final thoughts; I have concluded that ECOS does have a place in my laundry room for particular items.
 I will continue to utilize ECOS on our masks and lightly worn or delicate things that need cleaning in our high-efficiency washer.

 Not all eco-friendly detergents are created equal.
 I genuinely appreciate the strides ECOS has made to maintain a product free of radical chemicals.
 They went the extra mile to do good for the environment while doing so in such an environmentally sound facility.